 To get up and running with pink sheet stocks, it’s highly advisable to set up a “phantom” trading account first, i.e., a ghost account that helps your practice trading pink sheet and penny stocks without using real money.
 Phantom accounts enable you to trade pink sheets stocks in real-time, conduct research, build a portfolio, and monitor your portfolio trading progress, without any risk.

 Once you feel comfortable trading pink sheet stocks with imaginary cash, but with documentable results, (and with full recognition of the inherent risks involved) you can stick your toe into the trading waters and buy and sell pink sheet stocks in small increments, with real money.

 When you’re ready to go “live” and actually trade pink sheet stocks, take advantage of reputable online stock market brokerage firms like Scottrade and E*Trade, which offer investors access to the over-the-counter trading market.
 In doing so, brace yourself for higher fees and unique charges that accompany pink sheet trades, and make sure to check beforehand how onerous those charges can be.

-The takeaway?
 Successfully investing in the pink sheets markets is all about separating the wheat from the chaff, and doing so on a regular basis.
 That’s no easy task in a market where most securities are high risk, and in a market that’s thinly traded.

-Those are the main risks in the pink sheets sector where risk often outweighs reward, and where investors need to do their homework to earn a profit—every time they buy or sell a pink sheet stock.
+Those are the main risks in the pink sheets sector where risk often outweighs the reward, and where investors need to do their homework to earn a profit—every time they buy or sell a pink sheet stock.